duffelhq/hackathon-starter-kit/README.md

 * Vueling
 * WestJet

+When you sign up, you'll only have access to a few airlines.
+For access to more, just [get in touch with us](#help-).

 ## Getting started

 To use the Duffel API, you'll need to sign up for an account and then create an access token.